peteroupc/peteroupc.github.io/bernsupp.md

 **Specific functions.** My [**GitHub repository**](https://github.com/peteroupc/peteroupc.github.io/blob/master/approxscheme.py) includes SymPy code for a method, `approxscheme2`, to build a polynomial approximation scheme for certain factory functions.

-**Open questions.**

-- Are there factory functions used in practice that are not covered by the approximation schemes in this section?
-- Are there specific functions (especially those in practical use) for which there are practical and faster formulas for building polynomials that converge to those functions (besides those I list in this section or the main [**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html) article)?

 <a id=Schemes_That_Don_t_Work></a>
 ### Schemes That Don't Work